jeftegoes/AwsOverview/Compute/AWS Lambda.md

 - Deploying a Lambda function in a private subnet gives it internet access if you have a NAT Gateway / Instance.
 - You can use VPC endpoints to privately access AWS services without a NAT.

+# 20. RDS Integration

-# 20. Lambda with RDS Proxy
+## 20.1.
+Lambda with RDS Proxy

 - If Lambda functions directly access your database, they may open too many connections under high load.
 - **RDS Proxy**